Lazerbeak12345/chaml/README.md

 The exeption to this is when it's in interpeter mode, but this should function about the same.

+### Current state

+There are multiple parallel attemps to reach a working end-goal.

+- The cpp implimentation is the oldest one.
+It right now can only just barely handle some comments, sometimes.
+I'm not likely to continue pursuit with this one, I'm just using it for reference, and will most likely remove it.
+- The chaml one is 75% done, but once I realised I made a few critical mistakes (such as not actually knowing what a lexer is and what a parser is), I decided to stop for awhile.
+  - In the lib directory are libraries that I plan to have availiable.
+Many are highly experimental.
+  - I plan on re-writing this once a different implimentation starts working.
+- flex_bison was going to be the offical first language compiler/interpreter/ whatever_the_heck_I_actually_got_out_of_it, but as I am not super familiar with C or C++ I am looking into alternatives.
+I actually can do basic math in the library as if it was actually done, but it feels unreliable.
+- java is my potential replacement for flex_bison.
+Very little progress, but as I know the datatypes well enough, I should be able to make this work.

+### Plans

+GET IT WORKING

+I personally don't have any plan but this, and what is in the "Current state" section

 ## Variables

 All variables are functions.
 When set with the `=` operator, it is overwritten